0xsequence/sequence-unity/README.md

 1. If you are or were using a debugger, disconnect the debugger from Unity and then reconnect
 2. Restart the test chain `Control+C` and `make start-testchain`
 3. Restart Unity
 * Also note that since tests on the testchain are being run sequentially, if a prior test fails, it may not have unwound properly and may leave the next test in an unexpected state - causing it to fail.

+## Samples

+The SDK comes with a number of samples that can be imported via `Samples` using the Package Manager.
+The most important of these is `Setup` which contains a number of Editor scripts and the `SequenceConfig` scriptable object resource that need to live in the `Assets` folder to function correctly with the Unity Editor.

+These live inside the `Samples~` folder as required by the [Package Manager specification](https://docs.unity3d.com/Manual/cus-samples.html).
+However, the Unity Editor will ignore any folders/files with a '~' character in their name and will not create a `.meta` file for them or import them.
+In order to facilitate our development, we create a symbolic link named `Samples` that points to the `Samples~` folder - allowing us to see and interact with our Samples and Setup scripts.

+## Assembly Overview

+The SDK is split into a number of assemblies with different purposes.
+Each assembly also has a Test assembly or assembly reference containing tests - this way, our tests aren't included in builds.

+### SequenceExamples

+This contains front-end and example code.
+Front-end/UI code is considered "example" code for the purposes of this SDK, though it may still be used in production applications.

+### SequenceAuthentication

+This contains code related to authentication via Email + OTP, [OIDC](https://openid.net/developers/how-connect-works/), or other means.

+### SequenceConfig

+Defines the `SequenceConfig` scriptable object and scripts needed to read it.
+Configuration is done in conjunction with the [Sequence Builder](https://sequence.build/).

+### SequenceEthereum

+This is our custom Ethereum library, purpose-built for Unity.

+### SequenceIndexer

+The integration with our [Indexer API](https://docs.sequence.xyz/api/indexer/overview).
+Used to quickly index/read on-chain data.

+### SequenceIntegrations

+Houses code integrating with third-party service providers like [Transak](https://transak.com/).

+### SequenceRelayer

+SDK-side extensions to our Sequence Relayer - e.g. transaction queuers.

+### SequenceUtils

+Universally useful extension methods, helpers, and platform native code used throughout the SDK for a variety of purposes.

+### SequenceWaaS

+The integration with our [WaaS/Embedded Wallet API](https://docs.sequence.xyz/solutions/wallets/embedded-wallet/overview).
+Used to provide users with a seemless and invisible Web3 wallet experience.

-## Component Overview
+## Component Overview - Ethereum Client (SequenceEthereum)
 The SDK is broken into a number of components with different responsibilities.
 This section will give an overview of some of the most important components for users and their intended purposes.

 ### Client